Greg12Thomson/gregJennyWedding2022/README.md

-# Greg & Jenny's wedding website
+# Greg & Jenny's Wedding Website 👰‍♀️🤵‍♂️

-This project is the front end for [Greg and Jenny's website](https://www.gregwedsjenny.com/).
+This project is the front and back end for [Greg and Jenny's wedding website](https://www.gregwedsjenny.com/).

 ## Available Scripts